How Much House Can You Afford If You Make $48k–$50k a Year?

 That's because interest is based upon the current outstanding balance.
 Once you pay back some of what is owed, you'll pay less in interest and more in principal.

 A riskier option is an adjustable-rate mortgage.
 It initially comes with low rates, but if the rate rises over time, so will your monthly payment.
-This type of mortgage isn't recommended for buyers who want to stay in their homes long term.
+However, if rates fall, then so will your mortgage payments.

 How much interest you pay will also depend on the length of your loan.
 Loans with shorter terms usually have lower total interest costs but higher monthly payments.